matason/symfony-certification/certification.md

 * TRACE
 ### [Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)
 ### [Caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#varying_responses)
-> The [HTTP vary response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) determines how to match future request headers to decide whether a cached response can be used rather than requesting a fresh one from the origin server.
+> The HTTP [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) response header determines how to match future request headers to decide whether a cached response can be used rather than requesting a fresh one from the origin server.
 It is used by the server to indicate which headers it used when selecting a representation of a resource in a content negotiation algorithm.

 See https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#varying_responses
 > When a cache receives a request that has a Vary header field, it must not use a cached response by default unless all header fields specified in the Vary header match in both the original (cached) request and the new request.